hfp/libxstream/documentation/stencil/index.md

 ## Outline

-- Show what the stencil sample implements today.
+- Seismic stencils and their long spatial legs.
-- Explain why seismic stencils have long legs.
+- Mapping stencil operators to small dense GEMMs.
-- Map stencil families to small matrix multiplications.
+- BF16 and INT8 DPAS preserving FP32 accuracy.
-- Show how BF16-DPAS and Ozaki splitting preserve FP32-like accuracy.
+- Compact staged operators as alternative paths.
-- Motivate compact staged operators as an alternative to explicit long legs.
+- Implementation and performance on Arc B580.

 ---